-Still, last year I did buy a number of things, and at the time I checked the price history to see whether the discounts seemed good or not.
-Here’s how they’ve fared in the 12 months since.
-Again, there could have been some subsequent lightening sale reductions which matched or bettered the prices.
+Again, there could have been some subsequent lightning sale reductions which matched or bettered the prices.
 You can click the headers to see Amazon’s page on each product.

 - Prime Day price: £170.19

 So as you can see, I could have paid less on four occasions but only for short periods of time – I’d guess 7 days in total.
 For the rest of the year the amount I paid was around 10 to 15% lower than the usual price.

-As it happened our building work which was due to be start last summer only kicked off earlier this year, so I didn’t need to get the shower head back in July, but with most purchases like this you wouldn’t wait and it was a good price going into Prime Day.
+As it happened our building work which was due to that last summer actually kicked nine months later, so I didn’t need to get the showerhead back in July, but with most purchases like this you wouldn’t wait and it was a good price going into Prime Day.

 - Prime Day price: £124.99

 - Lowest price in the subsequent 12 months: £139.99 (Black Friday)

 Here my Prime Day purchase seems to have been unbeatable.
-Though there have been discounts throughout the year, none were as huge as my saving.
+Though there were discounts throughout the year, none were as huge as my saving.

 - Prime Day price: £74.99

 - Lowest price in subsequent 12 months: £69.99 (June 2019)

-This item seems to have gradually been falling in price since Christmas, no doubt partly because tech often depreciates in value.
+This item gradually fell in price after Christmas 2018, no doubt partly because tech often depreciates in value.
 Still it was something I needed to help improve some poor wi-fi and the price I paid at the time was still the best until 11 months later.